This recently happened to a pair of my jeans:

-Anyway, Amazon came to the rescue, and I found these 20mm Bachelor Star buttons for $6.49.
+Anyway, Amazon came to the rescue, and I found these for bachelor star buttons for less than $7.

 (Does anyone know how this style got its name?
 I tried googling it, but the results were full of stuff about stars from the Bachelor TV show.)

 When my package arrived, though, it was clear I’d been sent the wrong ones.